top of page

 See iNaturalist observations of barn, tree, and rough-winged swallows.

-Take a bird walk with BirdPhilly to learn more about swallows and other birds.
+Take a bird walk with BirdPhilly to learn about swallows and other birds.

 Lots of birds catch bugs over water.
 Learn about where those bugs come from and the links between the creatures of the water and the air.
 Thanks to our partners at Grid Magazine for producing the video and to the William Penn Foundation for their support.